hello, Janika_

 Pay-as-you-go (API)

 Every message costs a fraction of a penny.
 No caps.
 You top up credit as needed.
 Great for low usage or weekend tinkering.
+(API here just means paying per message instead of a flat fee.)

 02